QuTech-Delft/QMI/documentation/sphinx/source/design.rst

   such as control loops, that are (almost) always active.

 * *Network transparency* means that instruments and tasks can be accessed over the network.
 But the visibility and access should also be controllable so that these can be restricted to e.g. selected work groups.
+To hide a process from the default search of QMI contexts in the network, set the "workgroup" parameter in the QMI configuration to a specific string.
+Then, only searches which have as a selective parameter this workgroup name can find it.
+The default workgroup name is simply "default".

 * *Cross platform support* means that we support Linux and Windows (and secondarily, also macOS).